This week, our host, Simba Khadder, sits down with Bernease Herman from Why Labs to discuss the importance of observability in MLOps

 Simba: Yeah.
 That makes sense.
 This idea of like the data, it's a different beast in ML than it is anywhere else.

 Bernease: Yeah.
-I imagine you have the same thing at future form, right?
-Future form.
+I imagine you have the same thing at Featureform, right?
+Featureform.
 I think people don't really understand why it's important to have a vector database because you’re like if you don't think about the cursive dimensionality and like all of these things that come in that are so specific to not only just data, but like the way machine learning works and like how highly dimensional that data is.
 It's then when you understand those things that you can start to see the value of specific kind of ML purposeful solutions.

 So anyway, a long way to say that there's the application layer and the usability layer and organizational layer.
 And I've found time and time again with the organizational problems of ML are almost more painful and harder to solve and honestly, less fun to solve.
 Your know, IM rules is not nearly as fun as trying to build a better database, you know, but from an organization, probably the IM rules is going to give you more value than having a slightly faster database.